 \subsection{Discussion}

-Triple/quad-based partitioning is the simplest to compute and maintain, requiring only the data present in an individual tuple, allowing joins on the same partition key to be pushed to individual machines.
-Graph-based partitions can allow for evaluating more complex graph patterns on individual machines, but are more costly to compute and more difficult to maintain (considering, e.g., dynamic data).
-Information about queries, where available, can also be used for the purposes of workload-based partitioning, which partitions or replicates data in order to enable locality for common sub-patterns.
+Triple/quad-based partitioning is the simplest to compute and maintain, being dependent only on the data present in an individual tuple, allowing joins on the same partition key to be pushed to individual machines.
+Graph-based partitions allow for evaluating more complex graph patterns on individual machines, but are more costly to compute and maintain (considering, e.g., dynamic data).
+Information about queries, where available, can be used for the purposes of workload-based partitioning, which partitions or replicates data in order to enable locality for common sub-patterns.
 Replication can further improve load balancing, locality and fault-tolerance at the cost of redundant storage.